Canon 700D vs Panasonic G6

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

 - Longer lasting: Can take more shots (440 versus 340) on a single battery charge.

-Reasons to prefer the Panasonic Lumix DMC-G6:
+Arguments in favor of the Panasonic Lumix DMC-G6:

 - Better video: Provides higher movie framerates (1080/60p versus 1080/30p).